-he park was dedicated in 2016 to remember the 19 Granite Mountain Hotshot Firefighters who were lost on June 30, 2013, while fighting the Yarnell Hill Fire.
-Hike the trail to better understand the experience of these men and appreciate the beauty of the town and the surrounding areas.
-The Hotshots Trail begins from the parking lot trailhead and continues to the overlook, where you'll be rewarded with panoramic views, and can pay tribute at the remembrance wall.
+The park was dedicated in 2016 as a place to remember the 19 Granite Mountain Hotshot Firefighters who were lost on June 30, 2013, while fighting the Yarnell Hill Fire.
+Hike the trail to better understand the experience of these men and appreciate the beauty of the town of Yarnell and the surrounding areas.
+The Hotshots Trail begins from the parking lot trailhead up to the overlook, where you'll see sweeping views in every direction, and pay tribute at the remembrance wall.
 Continue the hike down the Memorial Trail to the site where the Hotshots were recovered.
-The difficult hike is approximately 3.5 miles long from the trailhead to the Fatality Site, a total of about seven miles.
-The park is open daily from sunrise to sunset and is located two miles south of Yarnell on southbound State Route 89.
-Check AZStateParks.com before vour visit.
+The difficult hike is approximately 3.5 miles long from the trailhead to the Fatality Site, for a full length of about seven miles.
+The park is open daily from sunrise to sunset.
+Check AZStateParks.com before your visit.
+The park is located two miles south of Yarnell on southbound State Route 89.